What an Anthropic-Compatible API Means

 Is an Anthropic-compatible API the same as Anthropic’s official API?

-Why use a gateway instead of calling each model provider directly?
+Why use a flat-rate gateway instead of per-token billing?

 Get an API key — no Anthropic account or waitlist required.